What’s all this then?

 In my younger days I was highly extroverted but as I’ve gotten older I’ve found myself becoming more of an introvert.

 My technical background is primarily in front end development in the advertising agency industry.
 I’ve been in web dev since 2001 or so and though I started as a designer I learned two things early on: I was terrible at design and I loved coding.
-Over the last 7-ish years I’ve transitioned from pure development IC roles into hybrid developer/manager roles and now exist almost entirely in the “management” sphere (though I do what I can to make sure my coding skills don’t completely atrophy).
+Over the last decade I’ve transitioned from pure development IC roles into hybrid developer/manager roles and now exist almost entirely in the “management” sphere (though I do what I can to make sure my coding skills don’t completely atrophy).

 In the sense of being a Paint-drip person I have broad (but shallower) experience in backend development, CI tools, 2 & 3D animation, video production, project management, and a bunch of other various and sundry technologies.